toninau/vaccine-exercise/README.md

 ### Before running

-Before running the application you have initialize the database with order and vaccination data.
+Before running the application, you have to initialize the database with order and vaccination data.

-To initialize the database you can use:
+To initialize the database, you can use:
 1. [mongoimport](https://docs.mongodb.com/database-tools/mongoimport/)
 2. [mongodb compass](https://docs.mongodb.com/compass/current/import-export/)
 3. db-init script